-- A. Junior Age Requirements Contestants must be at least 8 years of age on January 1 of the current calendar year, and not be more than 13 years of age on January 1 of the current calendar year. - B. Junior Novice or Senior Novice Division: will consist of members (all members) who have never competed in the State 4-H Hippology Contest, except for in the Cloverbud division.
-Novice teams are NOT eligible for national or interstate competition. - C. Senior Age Requirements Contestants must be at least 14 years of age on January 1 of the current calendar year, and not be more than 19 years of age on January 1 of the current calendar year. - D. Cloverbud division: Must be age 5-7 as of January 1st of current year.
+- D. Cloverbud division: Must be age 5-7 as of January 1st of current year.
 Cloverbuds will be given the opportunity to participate, but will not be scored or placed.
 Each participant will be recognized.
 It is our hope and intention that this introduction at a young age will encourage Cloverbuds to return and compete in Hippology competition in future years.
 Their participation in the Cloverbud division will not eliminate them from competing as a Novice in future years. - E. Participants must be currently enrolled in a 4-H project in the Michigan county they represent and be approved by their County Extension staff person.
 This does not have to be the county in which they reside.
 This can also be a secondary county to their other 4-H projects.
 Members are not required to own a horse or pony to compete in this contest. - F. Teams are made up of either 3 or 4 members.
-When 4 are entered, the 4 team members with the highest scores will comprise the team total.
+When 4 are entered, the 3 team members with the highest scores will comprise the team total, with the lowest score being dropped.
 Counties with less than three participants may enter them as individuals.
-All participants are eligible for individual awards.

-- G. National and Interstate Competition - a.
+All participants are eligible for individual awards. - G. National and Interstate Competition - a.
 All entries must be authorized by the State Extension Educator. - b.
 In the event that an eligible team does not have enough available members to compete in the contest, they may add, with the approval of the Extension Educator and appropriate county Extension staff members, other members from their county.
 These members must have competed in the current year's competition and must meet the eligibility rules for that contest. - c.
 The first-place team will be eligible to compete at the Eastern National 4-H Roundup.
 However, the first-place team may choose to compete at a different contest such as Arabian Nationals or Quarter Horse Congress.
 In this instance, the second and third place team may compete at the same contest.
 For example, if a first-place team decides to attend Arabian Nationals, instead of the Eastern National 4-H Roundup, both the second and third place team may compete at Quarter Horse Congress.